 Musical instruments – The Kora, a harp with 21 strings, was one of the key musical instruments played by the griot.
 Mastering the ability to play the instrument required a lot of practice and studying with elders to understand the origins of why songs emerged as well as how this was reflected in the composition of music.
 The character of the instrument is described as offering various rhythms that one can connect with, the harmonious sounds of the Kora created a strong sense of identity, which was derived from connecting to the past through sound.

 When describing the role of the griot, in his book The guardian of the word = Kouma Lafôlô Kouma, Guinean author Camara Laye drew attention to the link between creativity and identity “he lets his heart speak in a natural way[…]he creates, thus a system of discourses which entertain the layman and which instruct the initiated, eager to learn their history”.
 By creating the space of free expression through music, this offered the chance to explore identity by connecting to art.

-The griot tradition has been kept alive for over 700 years, the central role that music played in representing Mandinkan society and acting as a source of identity emphasises the important message they relayed, as noted by Gambian musician Sonah Jobarteh ‘to always invest in the future and pass on to the next generation’.
+The griot tradition has continued over 700 years, the central role that music played in representing Mandinkan society and acting as a source of identity emphasises the important message they relayed, as noted by Gambian musician Sona Jobarteh ‘to always invest in the future and pass on to the next generation’.
 Giving ourselves the time to cultivate our creativity serves as an important way to connect with our identity.
 The time we invest in exploring our craft showcases our uniqueness to the rest of the world as well as ourselves.